tamucc-comp-bio-assignments/fall_2019/assignments/assignment_2.md

 Hints:

 * Start by cloning this repository to your computer
-* Copy the data requried for this exercise to the cloned repository, which is now a directory in your home dir.

 * **_I highly recommend that you create your script in a text document in either Notepad++ or BBedit_**.
 * Make a copy of the `Buzzard2015_pseudo.md` document and a give it a new name as requested in the exercise or of your choosing.
 It should end with an `.sh`
   * "Comment" the pseudo code using `#`